TsekNet/website/blog/_posts/2020-08-06-chocolatey.md

 ## Conclusion

+Chocolatey = Awesome.

-By leveraging Chocolatey, you can automatically install the same software and keep it up-to-date with a few simple commands.
+By leveraging Chocolatey, you can automatically install the same software across any number of hosts and ensure they're kept up-to-date with a few simple commands.

-I hope you've found this guide useful.
-As always, if there are any questions/concerns, please reach out to me directly and I'll get to them ASAP.
+This is where I note that Chocolatey does a bunch more than just making my life easier; see their [features](https://chocolatey.org/pricing) list if you're interested in learning more and possibly deploying Chocolatey as your enterprise software management solution.

 Now get out there and make your workflow and life sweeter with Chocolatey 🤖